How to get started with college savings

 Successfully saving and paying for college requires a plan.
 Once you figure out your goal and how you’re going to meet it, put your plan in motion.

 1 “How America Saves for College,” Sallie Mae, 2018.
-2 John Hancock sixth annual Financial Stress Survey.
+2 John Hancock's sixth annual financial stress survey.
 3 “American Dream versus American Reality: How Parents Navigate and Influence their Kids’ Post-High School Education,” American Student Assistance, 2018.
-4 “What you need to know about college tuition costs,” US News and World Report, Sept.
-19, 2018.
-5 Federal Student Aid, an Office of the U.S. Department of Education.
+4 “What you need to know about college tuition costs,” U.S. News and World Report, 9/19/18.
+5 Federal Student Aid, an office of the U.S. Department of Education.
 6 Sallie Mae, 2019.